kubernetes/community/contributors/design-proposals/runas-groupid.md

 ### Model

-Introduce a new API fIeld in SecurityContext and PodSecurityContext called `RunAsGroup`
+Introduce a new API field in SecurityContext and PodSecurityContext called `RunAsGroup`

 // SecurityContext holds security configuration that will be applied to a container.
 // Some fields are present in both SecurityContext and PodSecurityContext.
 When both
-// are set, the values In SecurityContext take precedence. type SecurityContext struct {
+// are set, the values in SecurityContext take precedence. type SecurityContext struct {
      //Other fields not shown for brevity
     .....

-     // The UID to run the entrypoInt of the container process.
+     // The UID to run the entrypoint of the container process.
-     // Defaults to user specIfied in image metadata if unspecified.
+     // Defaults to user specified in image metadata if unspecified.
-     // May also be set In PodSecurityContext.
+     // May also be set in PodSecurityContext.
 If set in both SecurityContext and
      // PodSecurityContext, the value specified in SecurityContext takes precedence.
      // +optional
      RunAsUser *Int64
-     // The GID to run the entrypoInt of the container process.
+     // The GID to run the entrypoint of the container process.
      // Defaults to group specified in image metadata if unspecified.
-     // May also be set In PodSecurityContext.
+     // May also be set in PodSecurityContext.
 If set in both SecurityContext and
-     // PodSecurItyContext, the value specified in SecurityContext takes precedence.
+     // PodSecurityContext, the value specified in SecurityContext takes precedence.
      // +optional
      RunAsGroup *Int64